joeskolengaden/p10-football/README.md

 # P10 library
-use the upto date library from this link http://www.electroons.com/blog/ledp10-arduino-library-for-p10-led-display-panels/ the details of how to instal and use the P10 library are given in detail in the above link
+use the upto date library from this link http://www.electroons.com/blog/ledp10-arduino-library-for-p10-led-display-panels/ the details of how to instal and use the P10 library are given in detail in the above link Use p10_pinout.png to wireup your display from arduino.

 ## Library features:

-Can drive up to 320×16 pixels (10 Panels connected in cascade)
+Can drive up to 320×16 pixels (10 Panels connected in cascade).

 Supports dual line display, i.e. one panel divided into two.